argoproj-labs/old-argo-dataflow/examples/README.md

 * To prevent scaling up and down repeatedly - scale up or down occurs a maximum of once a minute.
 * The same message will not be send to two different replicas.

-## Scale-To-Zero
+## Scale-To-Zero and Peeking

 You can scale to zero by setting `min: 0`.
-The number of replicas will start at zero, and periodically be scaled up to 1 so that the number of pending messages can be measured and the targe number of replicas re-calculated.
+The number of replicas will start at zero, and periodically be scaled to 1  so it can "peek" the number of pending messages can be measured and the targe number of replicas re-calculated.

 ```